 EVALUATION CRITERIA AND REVIEW PROCESS

 Culture Works and MCACD will identify an independent review panel consisting of artists, arts administrators, educators, and community leaders who understand and have an appreciation for the careers and professional development of artists.
-Panelists will discuss applications and assign final scores during a Public Grant Panel Meeting on Thursday, November 9 from 8:30am – 12:30pm at the Dayton Metro Library Main Branch.
+Panelists will discuss applications and assign final scores during a Public Grant Panel Meeting, date TBD.
 Learn more about the Evaluation Criteria and Review Process here.

 BEFORE COMPLETING YOUR APPLICATION